LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## Fixing bots, the Rails Way

 I'm using Rails 8 and Devise for authentication.
-After Googling, asking AI, and the X community for tips on how to mitigate these bots, I turned to the authoritative Rails Edge Guides to see what they had to say, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).
+After Googling, asking AI, and the X community for tips on how to mitigate these bots, I turned to the authoritative Rails Edge Guides to see what they had to say, see, [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).

 ### CAPTCHAs, positive and negative